In the following a brief overview of the ANSLAB modules available will be given.

 Nonlinear parameters (approximative and sample entropy, detrended fluctuation analysis (DFA), Hurst exponent, embedding dimension, and (Largest) Lyapunov exponent (optionally based on embedding parameters)).

 Batch processing and batch plotting options allow semi- or full automatized analysis of HRV.
-This video demonstrates some of the analysis features.
+The following video demonstrates some of the analysis features.

 This module includes programs for ensemble averaging with statistical autoediting of outlier beats, drag-and-drop editing of B-, Z-, and X-points, and the extraction of preejection period (PEP), left ventricular ejection time (LVET), stroke volume, cardiac output, Heather index, etc.

 This module allows editing of raw respiratory signals, automatic inspiration/expiration start/end detection, drag-and-drop editing of breath onset/offset points, computation of respiratory rate, tidal volume, minute ventilation, fractional inspiratory ratio, inspiratory and expiratory times and pauses, inspiratory flow rate, tidal volume instability and respiratory rate instability.

 This module allows automatic filtering, rectification, and smoothing of EMG signals and extraction of EMG amplitude.